DrewGalbraith/Thai-X/README.md

-# Thai Syntax Tree Parser
+# Thai-X
-TS-TP is a syntax tree parser for the [Thai language](https://en.wikipedia.org/wiki/Thai_language).
+Thai-X is a [X-bar](https://en.wikipedia.org/wiki/X-bar_theory) syntax tree parser for the [Thai language](https://en.wikipedia.org/wiki/Thai_language).
 It's goal is to take a sentence written in Thai and build/export all possible syntax trees for a user using X-Bar theory of syntax.

 There are 2 principle steps taking place here:
 - Part-of-speech tagging,